 Students know how to distinguish between resources and their specific needs for policies or management strategies.
 They know about implementation problems and the need to consider second best solutions.

 Students are aware of likely misperceptions.
 They can use analogies, narratives, and illuminating historical data to communicate.
-Based on their own experience with challenging management tasks, they understand the need for simplification.
+Based on their own experience with challenging management tasks, they understand the need for proper simplification.

 Develop learning skills

 In particular, students develop learning skills to deal with dynamic problems.
 They know and can apply concepts such as stocks and flows, nonlinearity, feedback, delays, and policy in new situations.
 After the course, interactive learning invironments (ILEs) such as simulation models, simulators, animations and games remain available for the students for future use.

 The MOOC is available for anybody worldwide.
 As you make progress in the course you will find out if you have the needed skills to take the exam.
 We have made efforts to ensure that you build intuition from the very beginning.
 Some basic understanding of cause and effect relationships expressed by mathematical functions is helpful.
 The basics will be used and repeated throughout the course.
 Students do not need knowledge of complex mathematical method of analysis.

 To register for the exam, applicants must meet the minimum entrance requirements for higher education in Norway or they must be older than 25 years of age.
 To get access to the exam, students must have finished 100% of the material before the exam starts.
 There is no tuition for taking the MOOC and no cost related to taking and getting credit for the exam.